 - Coda will display the embed alongside the contents of the your Coda doc.

-- You can now view the file or prototype in Notion.
+- You can now view the file or prototype in Coda.
 Learn how to interact with File embeds and Prototype embeds.

 Tip!
 You can also paste a Figma link directly into the canvas.
 Coda will open a modal that allows you to choose a Display as option.

 Install the Figma Pack